-Here at CoreBrain Journal, I’ll use those counterproductive experiences as grounds for our penetrating interviews to encourage improved perceptions for use with your family and loved ones, now in 102 countries.
-Seeing and hearing hard data now changes old beliefs and dogmatic labels globally.
+Here at CoreBrain Journal, I’ll use those counterproductive experiences as grounds for our penetrating interviews to encourage improved perceptions for use with your family and loved ones, now in 104 countries.
+Seeing and hearing hard data now changes old beliefs and dogmatic categorizations globally.

-Peer-reviewed evidence punctuates each show notes page for each guest’s insights.
+At CBJ peer-reviewed evidence punctuates each show notes page to support each guest’s insights.

 Global Neuroscience Curiosity Grows Daily

 Stats Updated: As of 8-12-18 CBJ continues to appear on iTunes New and Noteworthy under Science and Medicine.
 Accomplished expert Guests At CBJ [>245] now inform interested listeners in those 105 countries with more than 26 thousand downloads a month.
 We know our exceptional Guests serve a pervasive need for a curious and increasingly well-informed global citizenry.

 When the public understands the absolute necessity for improved, measured, functional data, those new target recognition options, and predictably improved outcomes will help resolve the ambiguity of outdated, polemic dogma.

 My broad diversity of medical speaking experience, completed multiple training activities, multiple certifications – and the process of missing underlying diagnostic markers in spite of those “traditional” credentials make me an outspoken proponent of comprehensive, biological assessments.
 Esteemed colleagues have taught me that it’s essential to diagnostically dig more carefully with research based on available neuroscience discoveries.